• About

 What makes you feel alive when you are doing it, and why?
 (300 words maximum)

-When thinking about how to respond to this prompt, you can also consider what are you passionate about and why.
-A great way to start this essay is with a quick story (maybe 100–150 words) describing a memorable experience that illustrates what makes you feel alive.
+When thinking about how to respond to this prompt, you can also consider what you are passionate about and why.
+A great way to start this essay is with a quick story (of maybe 100–150 words) describing a memorable experience that illustrates what makes you feel alive.
 Finish the story by explicitly stating your answer so that the admissions team doesn’t have to guess.

-The bulk of your essay, or the remaining 150–200 words, should explain why you feel alive when you are doing your specified activity and touch on why this activity is important to your overall application.
+The bulk of your essay, or the remaining 150–200 words, should explain why this passion is important to you and how this ties back into your overall story.
 Although your activity does not need to be directly tied to your goals, it should enhance your application.
-If it does not connect to your career goals in some way, consider implicitly highlighting how it helps you embody one of the school’s four defining principles.
-You could also communicate how your story has impacted you or helped you gain perspective.
+It doesn’t have to connect directly to your career goals, but you do want to be explicit about how this passion will support you in the pursuit of your goals.
+You could also communicate how your story has influenced you or helped you gain perspective.
 After you have written your essay, have someone who knows you well read it—and make sure they pick up on the themes you are trying to present.

 Essay #2